Tutorial

 Is WordPress suitable for a service business?

-Yes, WordPress is a flexible CMS that allows quick website setup, easy content updates, and integration with marketing tools.
-It’s especially convenient for small businesses wanting cost-effective control over content without programming.
+Yes - WordPress is a flexible CMS that allows quick setup, easy content updates, and integration with marketing tools.
+It's especially convenient for small businesses.
 For more complex projects or custom functionality, a dedicated solution may be better.

 Does a website generate clients automatically?

 No - a website is a tool that supports sales.
-To generate leads and clients, it must be optimized for UX, include sales-focused content, and have clear CTAs.
+To generate leads, it must be optimized for UX, include sales-focused content, and have clear CTAs.
 Combined with marketing and SEO, it becomes an effective client acquisition channel.

 Does SEO need to start from day one?

-Starting SEO early increases the chance of organic traffic but isn’t the only path to success.
+Starting SEO early increases the chance of organic traffic.
 Even a well-designed site without SEO can work locally or via paid campaigns, but SEO from the start helps gain visibility faster and supports long-term sales.

 Summary - How to Approach Website Creation Without Wasting Money